angeluriot/Dimension3D/README.md

 # Notes

-* This is a small project of a single beginner programmer so there may be bugs if you do not use the library as indicated.
+* This is a small project of a single beginner programmer so there may be bugs if you do not use the library as indicated

 <br>